learning-zone/spring-boot-basics/notes/miscellaneous.md

 #### Q. Write a program in spring-boot to get employees details based on employee id?
 #### Q. How bootstrap class loader works in java?

+Bootstrap **ClassLoader** is repsonsible for loading standard JDK classs files from **rt.jar** and it is parent of all class loaders in java.

+There are three types of built-in ClassLoader in Java:

+1. **Bootstrap Class Loader** – It loads JDK internal classes, typically loads rt.jar and other core classes for example java.lang.* package classes
+1. **Extensions Class Loader** – It loads classes from the JDK extensions directory, usually $JAVA_HOME/lib/ext directory.
+1. **System Class Loader** – It loads classes from the current classpath that can be set while invoking a program using -cp or -classpath command line options.

 #### Q. Why string is immutable in java?
 #### Q. What is Java String Pool?
 #### Q. Explain how Garbage collector algorithm works?